i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

 # {{PKG_NAME}}

-Library for the i3-market non-repudiation protocol that helps generate/verifying the necessary proofs and the received block of data.
-It is a core element of the Conflict Resolution system in i3-MARKET.
-[Read more here](./conflict-resolution.md)
+Library for handling non-repudiation proofs in the i3-MARKET ecosystem.
+It is a core element of the Conflict Resolution system in i3-MARKET ([Read more here](./conflict-resolution.md)).

+The library enables implementation of:

+1. The **non-repudiation protocol** of a data exchange
+2. **The Conflict-Resolver Service**, which can be queried to check completeness of the non-repudiation protocol and/or solve a dispute.

 ## API reference documentation